Pixboost/website-hugo-theme/site/content/blog/business-benefits-of-image-cdn/index.md

 ### Easy Win

 Image Optimisation with Image CDN becomes a low-cost-high-value improvement because it's very easy to start using it.
-You can start optimizing images on your website in 10 minutes using this simple [5-steps guide](https://help.pixboost.com/quickstart)
+You can start optimizing images on your website in 10 minutes using this simple 5-step guide:

+{{< cta href="https://help.pixboost.com/quickstart" text="Start optimising images in 10 minutes" >}}

 ## Conclusion